ArcBest Corporation Corporate Governance Guidelines

 - Contact with Other Constituencies.
 It is important that the Company speak to employees, institutional investors, analysts, press, customers and other outside constituencies, with a single voice, and that management serve as the primary spokesperson.

-Any reports received from employees, customers or other parties of concerns regarding accounting, internal auditing controls, or other irregularities or concerns whether financial or otherwise are required to be brought to the attention of the Chairman of the Audit Committee and certain executive officers, including the General Counsel.
+Any reports received from employees, customers or other parties of concerns regarding accounting, internal auditing controls, or other irregularities or concerns whether financial or otherwise are required to be brought to the attention of the Chairman of the Audit Committee and certain executive officers, including the Chief Legal Officer.
 These reports are confidential and may be anonymous if made using the anonymous reporting hotline overseen by the Audit Committee.
-The General Counsel will provide reports concerning hotline submissions and other concerns at regularly scheduled Board meetings or sooner, if necessary.
+The Chief Legal Officer will provide reports concerning hotline submissions and other concerns at regularly scheduled Board meetings or sooner, if necessary.

 All communications to the Board, or an individual member, will be opened and reviewed by the Corporate Secretary prior to forwarding to the Board or individual Board member.
 This review will facilitate a timely review of any matters contained in the communication if, for any reason, the Board member is unavailable to timely review the communication.